babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 # Compiling Babelfish from source

-This section will walk you through the steps required to create a working Babelfish installation on Linux.
+This section will walk you through the steps required to create a working Babelfish installation on an Ubuntu 20.04 Linux host.
+Please note that the steps may vary on other operating systems, but the overall process is roughly the same.

 ## Downloading the source code

 Before building Babelfish, you will need to download the source code.
-Babelfish source code is separated into two repositories that contain:
+Babelfish source code is stored in the following repositories: FIXME-are_these_still_the_same_repo_names_?

 - the [PostgreSQL database engine](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish) source code, with changes that provide the protocols, language parsers, and features required by Babelfish.
 - the [extensions](https://github.com/babelfish-for-postgresql/babelfish_extensions) that support the T-SQL protocol, the T-SQL language, the TDS Protocol, and so on.

+FIXME - Do we need to ask the user to navigate into a specific directory location before invoking these commands so the build commands later in this page work?

 If you have installed git, you can clone the repos with the following commands: